codewitch-honey-crisis/clasp/clasp/README.md

 If either of these directives are present at least part of an HTTP header is generated (with or without the status line depending on `@status`)

 If `auto-headers` is enabled (which it is by default) and either headers or a status is specified then static content will get a `Content-Length` header and dynamic content will get `Transfer-Encoding: chunked`

+Note that status headers will be unconditionally surpressed if the `nostatus` command line option is indicated.

 ## Static vs Dynamic content encoding